EvoX: A Distributed GPU-accelerated Framework for Scalable Evolutionary Computation: Related Work

-\textbf{EvoTorch}~\cite{toklu2023evotorch} is another emerging library which places a strong emphasis on addressing scalability challenges within EC by harnessing the power of GPU compatibility and advanced parallel processing.
-By seamlessly integrating with PyTorch, EvoTorch not only gains the inherent advantages of this popular deep learning framework but also naturally taps into the vast resources and innovations of the Python community.
+\textbf{EvoTorch}~\cite{toklu2023evotorch} is another emerging library placing an emphasis on addressing scalability challenges within EC by harnessing the power of GPU acceleration.
+By seamlessly integrating with PyTorch, it not only gains the inherent advantages of this popular deep learning framework but also naturally taps into the vast resources of the Python community.